PartMan7/PS-Client/README.md

 * `formats-data`: Contains tiers and Randoms moves.
 * `formats`: Contains the clauses for various tiers.
 * `items`: Contains the data for items.
-* `learnsets`: Contains the data for Pokemon learnsets.
+* `learnsets`: Contains the data for Pokémon learnsets.
 * `moves`: Contains the data for moves.
 * `pokedex`: Contains the basic Pokedex info.
 * `typechart`: Contains type matchup data.